themesberg/flowbite-svelte/src/routes/docs/components/toast.md

 ---
 layout: componentLayout
 title: Svelte Toasts - Flowbite
-breadcrumb_title: Toast
+breadcrumb_title: Svelte Toast Notification
+component_title: Toast
 dir: Components
 description: Push notifications to your users using the toast component and choose from multiple sizes, colors, styles, and positions
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items }  from '../../props/Toast.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items }  from '../../props/Toast.json'